 WHY IS THIS ISSUE A CONCERN?

-Some provisions of the Violence Against Women Act are being used by foreign national spouses to bypass the immigration laws of the United States.
-These same provisions also deny an American spouse a fair opportunity to present a defense to the USCIS when an allegation of abuse is made by a foreign spouse, whether it be a man or a woman.
+Some provisions of the Violence against Women Act (VAWA) are being used by foreign national spouses to bypass the immigration laws of the United States.
+The K-1 Fiancée visa system has a loophole that encourages false allegations of domestic abuse.
+The accuser is given an incentive to self petition themselves into the United States (VAWA I 360 exception) these same provisions also deny an American spouse a fair opportunity to present a defense to the USCIS when an allegation of abuse is made by a foreign spouse, whether it is a man or a woman.
 The lives of American citizens are being destroyed both emotionally and financially.
 Their reputations are being shattered within their communities.

 “It does not require a majority to prevail, but rather an irate, tireless minority keen to set brush fires in people’s minds.” – Samuel Adams